Skip to main content

 ailang --version

-Step 2: Load the AILANG Teaching Prompt
+Step 2: Get the AILANG Teaching Prompt

 This prompt teaches AI models: